ArulSaxena/EDA--Comcast-Telecom-Consumer-Complaints/README.md

 # 2->Which complaint types are maximum i.e., Closed or Open.
 - Create a new categorical variable with value as Open and Closed.
 Open & Pending is to be categorized as Open and Closed & Solved is to be categorized as Closed.
 - Provide state wise status of complaints in a stacked bar chart.
-Use the categorized variable from Q3.
-Provide insights on:

 # 3->Which state has the maximum complaints
 # 4->Which state has the highest percentage of unresolved complaints